Latest Offer: 80GB data just for £20 a month!

 Table of Contents

 SIM Only Deals

-The lower-cost options are called EE Essential Plans and there are five of them.
-These plans don’t include 5G coverage, but offer unrestricted 4G internet speeds.
+The lower-cost options are called EE Essential Plans and there are seven of them.
+These plans don’t include 5G coverage, but offer up to 60Mbps 4G data speeds.
 EE is the fastest network in the UK and its 4G download speeds are unrivalled.
 The network offers up to 60Mbps download speeds on 4G alone.
 Great as these plans may sound they are quite costly compared to many other networks.
 The cheapest essential plan is priced at £13 and it only provides 250MB of data.
 It’s not much and combined with the fast download speeds you’ll be getting with EE, your data will drain in no time.
 For instance, on SMARTY for £15.00 you’d be getting 100GB of data with unlimited minutes/texts.

-The pricier alternatives are called EE Smart Plans and there are only two of them.
-Smart plans include ‘Swappable Benefits’, however on a £30 smart plan you only get to choose one benefit.
+The pricier alternatives are called EE Smart Plans and there are currently four of them.
+With Smart Plans you’re allowed to pick a ‘Swappable Benefit’ at no extra cost.
 If you want to learn more about these benefits, please jump to the related section by clicking here.
-EE’s only 5G offer is also a smart plan priced at £39.
-This tariff offers unlimited data, minutes and texts and all the swappable benefits, plus a couple valuable free add-ons.
-Keep in mind though, to be able to use 5G you need a 5G ready handset and also be in an area, where EE has 5G coverage.
+All EE Smart Plans come with superfast 5G coverage.
+Keep in mind though, to be able to use 5G you need a 5G ready handset and also be in an area, where EE offers 5G coverage.

 Neither Essential nor Smart plans offer any flexibility as they lock you into a long term commitment with EE.
 If you want to be on EE, but also need flexibility and freedom you should either go with a PAYG bundle or check out EE’s Flex Plans.
 Don’t worry!
 We covered both of them, just continue reading below.

 |All EE Smart plans come with unlimited minutes and texts.

 Currently, all EE Smart plans are 18 month contracts.